 - 1970 - 2018: ~7% weakening per century

 - 2019: 5% weakening per decade according to a rumor from Drudge, zerohedge, Forbes, and Quora, claiming that NASA's SWARM satellite has measured this.
+And there's the concurrent record-breaking speed of the movement of the magnetic north pole now at 55 km per year and headed toward Siberia.
 (If you have a link to an authoritative report on this, please send it along to Bob@rsr.org.
 Thanks!)

 * From the Popular RSR Site YoungEarth.com: A here's more on planetary magnetic decay...